 AI Readiness Score

-Why it matters
+Why it matters for AI agent discoverability

 The AI Readiness Score names exactly where each product stands and what to fix.